taranO/defending-adversarial-attacks-by-RD/README.md

 ### Test

-For the test the adversarial examples were generate by the attack propodsed by
+For the test the adversarial examples were generate by using the attack propodsed by
 > Carlini Nicholas and Wagner David:
 > [Towards evaluating the robustness of neural networks](https://arxiv.org/pdf/1608.04644.pdf)